 Knysna pollen forecast — Simola Golf & Country Estate – Championship Course neighborhood

-Today (25 June) pollen in Simola Golf & Country Estate – Championship Course, Knysna is low; cypress and artemisia are low.
-Tomorrow (26 June 2026) levels are similar - artemisia remains low, cypress increasing.
-Over the following five days cypress and artemisia will decrease.
+Today (16 July) pollen in Simola Golf & Country Estate – Championship Course, Knysna is low; cypress is low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, mugwort at low levels.
+Over the following five days cypress and mugwort will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app